Technical Background

 There is a manual step in this process for setting up the lists of files and databases to be backed up.
 Once that is completed, Backupninja runs Restic at the configured times, sending the desired snapshots to remote storage.
 It can also perform any necessary preprocessing, such as dumping databases.

-Restic performs all preprocessing on the servers being backed up, so it is most appropriate for larger machines that are powerful enough to do the extractions and then run the deduplication and encryption processes.
+Restic performs all preprocessing on the servers being backed up, so it is most appropriate for larger machines that are powerful enough to do the extractions and then run the deduplication, compression and encryption processes.

 Building on cutting-edge open-source technologies, BackUpScale eliminates many of the barriers to implementing a robust off-site backup solution.
 Backups are secured using an append-only strategy that preserves your backups as unalterable tamper-proof objects in a highly locked-down environment.
-BackUpScale also integrates with the remote storage of your choice for flexibility, cost containment, and ease of use.
+BackUpScale also integrates seamlessly with best-in-class cost-optimized remote storage.